What Is McMurdo Station and Can You Travel There?

 Incredible surroundings

 Ross Island's dramatic setting includes two famous volcanoes – Mount Erebus and Mount Terror – which create an incredible backdrop for the station.
-History buffs will appreciate the nearby historic wintering huts built by polar explorers Ernest Shackleton and Robert Falcon Scott.
+History buffs will appreciate the nearby historic wintering huts built by polar explorers Ernest Shackleton and Robert Falcon Scott

-These preserved structures take a look back into the heroic age of Antarctic exploration and stand as a testament to human perseverance in extreme conditions.
+These preserved structures take a look back into the Heroic Age of Antarctic exploration and stand as a testament to human perseverance in extreme conditions.

 Planning your trip to McMurdo Station